Dennis-van-Gils/DvG_Arduino_PyQt_multithread_demo/README.rst

 Demonstration of multithreaded communication, real-time plotting and logging of live Arduino data using PyQt5 and PyQtGraph.

 This demo needs just a bare Arduino(-like) device that, for demonstration purposes, will act as a numerical waveform generator.
 The source files are included and they should compile over a wide range of Arduino boards.
 Connect the Arduino to any USB port on your computer and run this Python demo.
 It should automatically find the Arduino and show you a fully functioning GUI with live data at a stable acquisition rate of 100 Hz.
+Alternatively, you can simulate the Arduino by running ``python demo_A_GUI_full.py simulate``.

 It features a PyQt5 graphical user-interface, with a PyQtGraph plot for fast real-time plotting of data.
 The main thread handles the GUI and redrawing of the plot, another thread deals with acquiring data from the Arduino at a fixed rate and a third thread maintains a thread-safe queue where messages to be sent out to the Arduino are managed.